White Africans of European ancestry: Current population

-Afrikaners
+Dutch diaspora in Africa (Afrikaners)

 South Africa

 In the late sixteenth century, the Dutch East India Company (known more formally as the Vereenigde Oostindische Compagnie, or VOC) began routinely searching for sites on the African continent where its trading fleets could obtain fresh water and other supplies while en route to the Orient.
 Dutch ships began calling at the Cape of Good Hope as early as 1595, since the shoreline was not treacherous and fresh water could be easily obtained by landing parties without venturing too far inland.
 In 1651, the company built a storage facility and watering station, which included a vegetable garden to resupply its passing ships, at the Cape.
 Under the direction of Jan van Riebeeck, a small Dutch party also constructed a fort known as the Castle of Good Hope.
 Van Riebeeck obtained permission to bring Dutch immigrants to the Cape, and resettle former company employees there as farmers.
 The colonists were known as "vrijlieden", also denoted as vrijburgers (free citizens), to differentiate them from bonded VOC employees still serving on contracts.
 Since the primary purpose of the Cape colony at the time was to stock provisions for passing Dutch ships, the VOC offered grants of farmland to the vrijburgers on the condition they would cultivate crops for company warehouses.
 The vrijburgers were granted tax-exempt status for twelve years and loaned all the necessary seeds and farming implements they requested.

 The VOC initially had strict requirements which the prospective vrijburgers had to fulfill: they were to be married Dutch citizens, of good character, and had to undertake to spend twenty years at the Cape.
 During the late seventeenth and early eighteenth centuries, however, many foreigners were amongst those who boarded ships in the Netherlands to settle in the Dutch sphere.
 As a result, by 1691 a third of the vrijburger population of the fledgling colony was not ethnically Dutch.
 The heterogeneous European community included large numbers of German military recruits in the service of the VOC, as well as French Huguenot refugees driven into overseas exile by the Edict of Fontainebleau.
 As the size of the vrijburger population expanded, the colonists began expanding deeper into the interior of Southern Africa; by 1800 the size of the fledgling Dutch Cape Colony was about 170,000 square kilometers; about six times the area of the Netherlands.